For each equation, (a) give a table with at least three ordered p... | Channels for Pearson+

 Textbook QuestionTextbook Question

 For each equation, (a) give a table with at least three ordered pairs that are solutions, and (b) graph the equation.
-See Examples 3 and 4.
-2x + 3y = 5
+See Examples 3 and 4. y = ½ x - 2

 Verified Solution